orb-lang/helm/doc/md/helm/repr/token.md

 ### Instance fields

-\-  str        : The original string this token was created from\.
+-  str        : The original string this token was created from\.
-                NB If =codepoints= exists, this does not take into account any modifications made by insert\(\), remove\(\), or split\(\)\.
+    NB If `codepoints` exists, this does not take into account any modifications made by insert\(\), remove\(\), or split\(\)\.
-\-  start      : The index within =str= or =codepoints= at which this token
+-  start      : The index within `str` or `codepoints` at which this token starts\.
-                starts\.
 Used when splitting to avoid copying the contents after the split point \(which could be arbitrarily large\)\.
-\-  color      : A color value to use for the entire token\.
+-  color      : A color value to use for the entire token\.
-\-  event      : A string indicating that this token has a special meaning, like
-                the beginning or end of an indented block, or a separator\.
+-  event      : A string indicating that this token has a special meaning, like the beginning or end of an indented block, or a separator\.
-\-  wrappable  : If true, it is acceptable to wrap this token by breaking it
-                in the middle\.
+-  wrappable  : If true, it is acceptable to wrap this token by breaking it in the middle\.
 If false, it should be moved entirely to the next line if it does not fit\.
     Also controls whether or not the string will be broken into codepoints\.

 The following fields will be present only if `wrappable` is true:
-\-  codepoints : The codepoints of the string, if we needed to break it down\.
+-  codepoints : The codepoints of the string, if we needed to break it down\.
-\-  disps      : Array of the number of cells occupied by the corresponding
-                codepoint string\.
-There is no handling of Unicode widths at this point, but this may still be >1 in the case of an escaped nonprinting character, e\.g\. =\\t=, =\\x1b=\.
+-  disps      : Array of the number of cells occupied by the corresponding codepoint string\.
+There is no handling of Unicode widths at this point, but this may still be >1 in the case of an escaped nonprinting character, e\.g\. `\t`, `\x1b`\.
-\-  err        : A table with information about any errors encountered
-                interpreting the original string as Unicode\.
+-  err        : A table with information about any errors encountered interpreting the original string as Unicode\.

 ### Examples